 - When the yeast is nicely bubbly and frothy, make a well in the center of your dry ingredients and pour it in.

-- Combine the dry and ingredients using the hook attachment of your stand mixer.
+- Combine the ingredients using the hook attachment of your stand mixer.
 Set the speed at the lowest.
 Increase it to 3 or 4 as the ingredients mix.

 When the dough begins to leave the bowl’s sides and form a ball, it is ready.
 This will take about 4 to 5 minutes.

 You don’t have to have a stand mixer to make donuts.
 It’s easy to knead the dough by hand.
-Keep at it for 8 to 10 minutes.
-That’s what makes the donuts fluffy and light instead of a fat lump of dough in your mouth.
+Knead the dough for 8 to 10 minutes.
+That’s what makes the donuts fluffy and light instead of a lump of dough in your mouth.

 It requires a little elbow grease, but that’s the only effort.
 I thought it was the frying that would take time, yet that went blazingly fast.